CAREER SUPPORT PROGRAMMES

 - Self-directed learning programmes include thousands of options across LinkedIn Learning, the Blue Line and our Leadership and Management portfolio.
 There are also mandatory learning programmes that all staff must complete.
 Don't know where to get started?
 Try the Taking Charge of Your Career course on LinkedIn Learning to help you reflect on your goals and the learning you want to focus on.

-- Together Mentoring is a system-wide mentoring programme in which you can connect with colleagues for networking meetings or mentoring relationships.
+- Together Mentoring and Networking is a system-wide mentoring programme in which you can connect with colleagues for networking meetings or mentoring relationships.
 Check out this popular programme which now has rolling admission all year long.

 - Competency-Based Interviewing training for panelists is a self-directed, online programme that is mandatory for all staff who serve on interview panels.
 Need to prepare for an interview as an applicant?
 Learn more here.